HirotoKakitani/Asayake-website/readme.md

 #### about.html (About Page)
 Everything you'll want to change in the about page is found in the \<article\> tag.
 If all you want to do is change some of the text or images in place, then I've explained how to do that <a href="#changing-text">here</a>.

 If you want to add additional images to the page, or add more text sections to the page, that will require adding more elements to the page.
-If you feel like you can figure it out, don't hesitate to ask me any questions :) Otherwise, let me know and I can make the changes.
+If you have any questions about how to do that, don't hesitate to ask me any questions :)

 The HTML follows the flow of the page.
 The big group photo at the top of the page is found inside of the \<div\> with the id set to "main-image-cont" (top of \<article\>).